PLANNED GIVING FAQ

 Your bequest is entirely under your control during life and becomes irrevocable only at death.
-If you have questions about bequests, call Dolores Gould, Director of Philanthropy, at (415) 592-2704 or email email@example.com.
+If you have questions about bequests, contact us at (415) 241-2600 or email@example.com.

 Q. What’s the big advantage of making St. Anthony Foundation a beneficiary of my retirement plan?

 A. A designation in your IRA or other retirement plan may be a very cost-effective way of making a gift to St. Anthony Foundation.
 If you leave your retirement plan to your children, they will have to pay income tax on either a lump sum distribution or the income stream from the plan.
 St. Anthony Foundation does not pay this tax.
 Here’s an example of what this can mean to your heirs: